rajshekharM/tensorflow_TFLite/README.md

 mv /tmp/mobilenet_v1_1.0_224/labels.txt /tmp/
 ```

-#We can also go for uploading models that have already been uploaded in the git repo in respective folders (instead of tmp/ folder in this command line : $   --model_file /tmp/mobilenet_v1_1.0_224.tflite \):
+#We can also go for uploading models that have already been uploaded in the git repo in respective folders (instead of tmp/ folder in this command line :

+$   --model_file /tmp/mobilenet_v1_1.0_224.tflite \):

+Replace the tmp/ with following model's paths - such as

 tflite/mobilenetv1